 The effect lasts usually 3 to 8 months but will be better with successive treatments.
 Because unused muscles get weaker, subsequent treatments may be more infrequent and perhaps, eventually, unnecessary.
 Complications are very infrequent, localized and temporary.

 The most significant complication would be if other muscles than those intended were affected as they would also be relaxed.
 This is best avoided by the patient actively frowning during the procedure so the appropriate muscle can be identified.
 Facial massages and knocks to the injected area should be avoided for a week after treatment.

 Submit your request using the form on the right side of the page to schedule your appointment today.
-Consultations from our professionals are personal and confidential.
-For any on the dot enquiries, simply contact us at (07) 3870 0111.
+Consultations with our professionals are personal and confidential.
+Alternatively, please contact us on (07) 3870 0111.